princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Cross\ entropy\ loss:\ \ J = -\frac{1}{m}\cdot\sum_{j}^{m}{y_j\cdot\log{(a_j)}+(1-y_j)\cdot\log{({1-a}_j)}}=\frac{1}{m}\cdot\sum_{j=0}^{m}\varepsilon_j
 $$

 Note that the logarithm in the cross entropy loss is with base $$e$$ (Euler's number).
 In other words, it is a natural logarithm, which is sometimes abbreviated as $$\ln$$ instead of $$\log$$.
 Also note that we are implicitly assuming that our ground truth is binary (i.e. only two classes and therefore binary classification).
+In actuality, the logarithm can be in other bases, but that tends to make symbolically  solving the cost derivatives more difficult.

+What the cross entropy loss really says is that for class 0, the loss is:

+$$
+-\log{({1-a}_j)}
+$$

+And for class 1, it is:

+$$
+-\log{(a_j)}
+$$

+And the premise is that a_j is expected to always be between 0 and 1.
+This will be true if the activation function is logistic.

 Notice that all these loss functions have one thing in common, they are all functions of activation, which also makes them functions of the parameters: